Trean Insurance Group Begins U.S. IPO Effort (Pending:TIG)

 Owned MGAs - owned managing general agencies

-Trean has received at least $96.5 million from investors including Altaris Funds and Blake Enterprises
+Trean has received at least $96.5 million from investors, including Altaris Funds and Blake Enterprises

 Customer Acquisition

-The firm acquires new customer by two means, working through unrelated third parties (Program Partners) and through its owned managing general agencies [MGSs]
+The firm acquires new customers by two means, working through unrelated third parties (Program Partners) and through its owned managing general agencies [MGSs].

 G&A expenses as a percentage of total revenue have been rising as revenues have increased, as the figures below indicate: